To create a solid onboarding experience, we've compiled a list of the best practices for employee onboarding:

 6. Introduce new hires to the team

-Introducing new hires to team members is definitely a best practice for employee onboarding.
+Introducing new hires to team members during employee onboarding.
 Picture joining a company and aren't introduced, let alone mentioned to the rest of your team, that would be pretty isolating, correct?

 Doing so enables the communication between them and their new team members as well as where everyone sits within the company.
 It also provides a sense of inclusion and belonging within the organization.